-Accuracy results (using the default option of intermediate sorting) are summarised in Figures 4-5.
+Accuracy results (using the default option of intermediate sorting) are summarized in Figs 4 and 5.
 Note the results produced by SNPPar are deterministic; running the same inputs more than once produces exactly the same outputs.
 This extends to the choice of sorting; amending how SNPPar sorts the SNPs has no effect on accuracy when there is no missing data (as with the simulated datasets), and very minor effect if there is missing data.

 SNPPar generated no false-positive homoplasy calls across the 120 replicate tests.
-Most replicate runs produced either zero (n=107 runs) or one (12 runs) false negatives; the single exception was one run on a dataset of the smallest sample size from the Global L2 population, in which two false negative calls were made.
-As a general trend, the more complex the population, the more likely a homoplasy would be missed (Figure 4).
+Most replicate runs produced either zero (n=107 runs) or one (12 runs) false negative; the single exception was one run on a dataset of the smallest sample size from the Global L2 population, in which two false negative calls were made.
+As a general trend, the more complex the population, the more likely a homoplasy would be missed (Fig. 4).
 Notably, in all cases it was more likely to encounter no false negatives at all, i.e. all homoplasic SNPs were detected.
-Three types of falsenegative homoplasy calls were observed; all involved SNPPar failing to identify a homoplasy in a scenario for which the available data supported a simpler singlemutation explanation (e.g. parallel mutation events on sister branches, which were called as a single mutation on the branch leading to the parent node; see Figure S1A-C).
+Three types of false-negative homoplasy calls were observed; all involved SNPPar failing to identify a homoplasy in a scenario for which the available data supported a simpler single-mutation explanation (e.g. parallel mutation events on sister branches, which were called as a single mutation on the branch leading to the parent node; see Fig. S1a-c).
 Note that such scenarios are also not possible to detect using alternative approaches (such as ASR on all sites, or HomoplasyFinder's consistency index).